fddata/fddata.github.io/_posts/2020-06-12-plot_the_munros_1.md

 ```

 Now we know what the 12 regions are we can have a look at attempting to visualise the different regions.
-We know that each  region has a 'shape' property in addition to the 'record' part that we have already examined.
+From the documentation we know that each  region has a 'shape' property in addition to the 'record' part that we have already examined.
 This 'shape' property itself contains the following parameters
  - ``bbox`` -  coordinates for the bounding box
  - ``parts`` - a list of indexes for the different parts (the indexes refer to the list of ``points`` below)